acidb/mobiscroll-docs/docs/vue/_auto-generated/select/options.md

 When it&#039;s an array of strings, the selectable options will be the items of the array.
 The strings will appear on the picker, and the selected values will be the strings themselves.

-When it&#039;s an array of objects, the objects can have the follwing properties:
+When it&#039;s an array of objects, the objects can have the following properties:
 - `text`: *string* - The text of the option.
 - `value`: *any* - The value of the option.
 - `group`: *string* - The group name in case of grouped options.